codeByVaibhav/tiktok_UI_clone/README.md

 # tiktok_clone
-A tiktok app clone in flutter.
+A tiktok app ui clone in flutter.